NixOS/rfcs/rfcs/0000-community-coordination-hub.md

 - Consolidation
 - Ability to act as _Reference_

-A portal page might at first sight seem like an alternative, especially for those features.
+A portal page might at first sight seem like an alternative mean to establish a community coordination hub, especially for the above features.
 But, _optimum empowerment_ requires low barriers to interaction and amendment.
-Hence a git repository.
-Repository tooling can complement this aspect and deploy a static page under the nixos.org for a design lift on the content.
+Hence we suggest a git repository.
+Repository tooling can provide the means to make this body of resources available through a complementary portal page.

 # Unresolved questions
 [unresolved]: #unresolved-questions